ASIM-SAMI/w02d02-HW/README.md

 * After the game is over, give the user the option to either quit or start a new game, and implement the necessary code for this feature to work
 * Hook it up to the DOM
 * Improve user experience - allow users to enter upperletters or lowercase letters, let a user know they entered an invalid character (number, symbol), let a user know they entered more than one character, add more informative prompts/alerts and more!
 * Switch from prompt/alert in the browser to an input field  and display the game progress in the browser (render guessed word, show played letters, number of guesses left).
-We will be covering how to do this in class next week.
+We will be covering how to do this in class later this week.
 But if you are excited to research and implement this on your own- go for it!
 * Implement ascii graphic which shows more of a hangman for each wrong guess [hint hint](https://www.npmjs.com/package/ascii-art) :
 ```
 ------|